 Modified streamflow is projected to affect the amount and variability of inflow to urban storage reservoirs (high confidence), which may exacerbate existing challenges to urban reservoir capacity, such as sedimentation and poor water quality (Goharian et al., 2016; Howard et al., 2016; Yasarer and Sturm, 2016).
-For example, in Melbourne (Australia), a combination of stochastic hydro-climatological modelling, rainfallrunoff modelling and climate model data projects a mean precipitation shift over catchments by -2% at $1.5^{\circ}$ C and -3.3% at $2^{\circ}$ C, relative to 1961-1990.
-Considering an annual water demand of 0.75 of the mean yearly inflow, the median water supply shortage risk was calculated to be 0.6% and 2.9% at $1.5^{\circ}$ C and $2^{\circ}$ C warming levels, respectively.
-At the higher demand level of 0.85 of the mean annual inflow, the median water shortage risk is higher, between 9.6% and 20.4% at $1.5^{\circ}$ C and $2^{\circ}$ C warming, respectively, without supply augmentation desalination (Henley et al., 2019).
+For example, in Melbourne (Australia), a combination of stochastic hydro-climatological modelling, rainfall-runoff modelling and climate model data projects a mean precipitation shift over catchments by -2% at 1.5°C and -3.3% at 2°C, relative to 1961-1990.
+Considering an annual water demand of 0.75 of the mean yearly inflow, the median water supply shortage risk was calculated to be 0.6% and 2.9% at 1.5°C and 2°C warming levels, respectively.
+At the higher demand level of 0.85 of the mean annual inflow, the median water shortage risk is higher, between 9.6% to 20.4% at 1.5°C, and at 2°C warming, respectively, without supply augmentation desalination (Henley et al., 2019).

-As climate change poses a substantial challenge to urban water management, further refinement of urban climate models, downscaling and correction methods (e.g., Gooré Bi et al., 2017; Jaramillo and Nazemi, 2018) is needed.
-Additionally, given that 90% of urban growth will occur in less developed regions, where urbanisation is largely unplanned (UN-Habitat, 2019), further research is needed to quantify the water-related risks of climate change and urbanisation on informal settlements (Grasham et al., 2019; Satterthwaite et al., 2020, 4.5.3).
+As climate change poses a substantial challenge to urban water management, further refinement of urban climate models, downscaling and correction methods (e.g. (Gooré Bi et al., 2017; Jaramillo and Nazemi, 2018) is needed.
+Additionally, given that 90% of urban growth will occur in less developed regions, where urbanisation is largely unplanned (UN-Habitat, 2019), further research is needed to quantify the water-related risks of climate change and urbanisation on informal settlements ((Grasham et al., 2019; Satterthwaite et al., 2020), 4.5.3).

-In summary, rapid population growth, urbanisation, ageing infrastructure and changes in water use are responsible for increasing the vulnerability of urban and peri-urban areas to extreme rainfall and drought, particularly in less developed economies with limited governance capacity (high confidence).
-In addition, modified stream flows due to climate change (Section 4.4.3) are projected to affect the amount and variability of inflows to storage reservoirs that serve urban areas and may exacerbate challenges to reservoir capacity, such as sedimentation and poor water quality (high confidence).
+In summary, rapid population growth, urbanisation, ageing infrastructure, and changes in water use are responsible for increasing the vulnerability of urban and peri-urban areas to extreme rainfall and drought, particularly in less developed economies with limited governance capacity (high confidence).
+In addition, modified stream flows due to climate change (4.4.3) is projected to affect the amount and variability of inflows to storage reservoirs that serve urban areas and may exacerbate challenges to reservoir capacity, such as sedimentation and poor water quality (high confidence).